-Complementing the policies under "Design of Housing Developments" below, the Design Council's Building for Life5 enables an objective assessment to be made by developers as to the extent to which 12 design quality aspects have been met.
+The Design Council's Building for Life enables an objective assessment to be made by developers as to the extent to which 12 design quality aspects have been met.

 Ideally the use of Building for Life should be implemented from the outset of the development process, including the involvement of the Local Authority (with communities able to be involved).
 To avoid fundamental disagreements at a later stage any issues should be highlighted early and resolved between the parties concerned.
 Building for Life states It is applicable for developments of 25 to 50 homes per hectare.
 The 12 aspects covered by Building for Life are summarised as: